ncp38/cs142-s24-inclass/src/lab1/WheelOfFortune.md

    look perfect.

-3. Each person on the team should have their own copy of this file, but you should choose to fill in __one__ team member's markdown file.
+3. Each person on the team should have their own copy of this file, but I recommend filling in __one__ team member's markdown file.
-   When you are done with the lab, this team member should share their file with the rest of the team.
+   When your team is done with the lab, make sure to coordinate about how to get each team member can get the files the group worked on!
+I recommend doing this before leaving the lab session, as it is very easy to have an issue come up (mistyped email address, forgetfulness, etc.)

-   You should note who you worked with at the top of this file.
+   Make sure to write down your name and who you worked with at the top of this file and at the top of your Java code!

 ## Goals